 » Title 4E Eligible Program

-» Transportation provided
+» Transportation provided for court and appointments

 » Individual bedrooms for each resident

 Outpatient chemical Treatment is available through the Life Transformations.
 This treatment is located on the grounds of this facility, and can be individual or group.
 This is a ten week (50 hours) program.